iheartmyhusband/venus/README.md

-# sierra or saps any names or nickname are fine for me
+# sie or saps any names or nickname are fine for me

-my pronouns are anything by i go by she/him
+my pronouns are anything by i go by he/him

 i am 18